alexhernandezgarcia/alexhernandezgarcia.github.io/slides/mlforscience-udem-feb24.md

 ---

 ## Why scientific discovery?
-### The potential of better materials

-.context[The climate crisis demands more efficient materials.]

-Anthropogenic emissions in 2019:
-- Canada: 0.73 GtCO₂-eq
-- Global: 59 ($\pm$ 6.6) GtCO₂-eq

---

-Potential reduction impact of materials discovery:
-- Improving material efficiency can reduce 0.93 ($\pm$ 0.23) GtCO₂-eq per year.
-- Fuel switching can reduce 2.1 ($\pm$ 0.52) GtCO₂-eq per year, only in the industry sector.
-- Carbon capture and storage can reduce 0.54 ($\pm$ 0.27) GtCO₂-eq per year in the energy sector.

-.right[.cite[IPCC Sixth Assessment Report (2022)]]

---

-.conclusion[Materials discovery has the potential to reduce carbon emissions in multiple areas.]

----

-## Why scientific discovery?
 ### The potential on health

 .context[Drug discovery and vaccine development play a crucial role in modern healthcare systems.]